FC Botoșani: Predecessors

+("The Textile Factory") in 1957, and Unirea ("The Union") in 1963, after which it became a regular presence in Divizia C. Throughout the 1950s and 1960s these names alternated before the team eventually settled on CS Botoșani in 1973.
+The team subsequently won the 1974–75 Divizia C and achieved its first promotion to Divizia B, although it was immediately relegated.
+Throughout the rest of the 1970s, the team would oscillate between Divizia C and Divizia B.

+In the summer of 1979, CS Botoșani achieved its third promotion to Divizia B, and in the 1979–80 season season, they finished third in the league, the best performance the team had ever managed.
+After this season, results declined, and the team occupied places near the middle and bottom of the table.
+After eleven consecutive seasons in Divizia B, the team was relegated.
+In 1993, the club dropped from Divizia C to the county leagues and was eventually dissolved.

-One of the most famous Romanian players, Nicolae Dobrin, ended his career at CS Botoșani.
+One of Romania's greatest ever players, Nicolae Dobrin, ended his career at CS Botoșani.
 He played for the team in the 1985–86 season and was also the team manager.

-CS Botoșani remained in Divizia B for 11 seasons, the most seasons spent by a football team from Botoșani.
-After that, at the ending of 1989–90 season the team was relegated to Divizia C. In 1993, the team was relegated to the county division and disbanded.

-There was also a Unirea Botoșani team that played between 1998 and 2000.
-The team merged with Poli Iași, who played in Divizia C under the name Poli Unirea Iași.

 Founding and early years (2001–2013)

-The new Fotbal Club Botoșani was founded in 2001 by Salavastru and Sfaițer, with support from the local council, and started in Divizia C. In the summer of 2004, the team promoted to Divizia B.
+After the post-revolutionary period of turmoil and corruption that characterised Romania throughout the 1990s, and several attempts to form a new club - Fotbal Club Botoșani was founded in 2001 by two businessmen, Salavastru and Sfaițer, with support from the local council, and the club started to compete in Divizia C. In the summer of 2004, the club promoted to Divizia B.

-In 2005 the president of the Administration Council, Valeriu Iftimie, took over the main projects of the club after the French model.
+In 2005 the president of the Administration Council, Valeriu Iftime, took over the main projects of the club after the French model.
 Therefore, the first team played in Divizia B, the second team, formed with youngsters, played in the third league.
 Also, the club has a centre for children and youths who are prepared for the future of the first team.

 Since the 2005–06 season, the matches of FC Botoșani were transmitted live on the radio, on "Radio AS".
 Until the beginning of the season, not even a radio station transmitted live.
 FC Botoșani participated in the second division of the Romanian football for nine consecutive seasons.
 In the 2005–06 season it finished on the 4th place, which was the highest position obtained until the 2012–13 season, when FC Botoșani won the series and promoted for the first time in Liga 1.